Contact Us Today (424) 372-3112

 • Forging or counterfeiting a driver's license under Penal Code 470a PC could be filed as a separate crime and carries up to three years in prison;

-• Giving false information to the DMV under Vehicle Code 20 VC can be charged if your fraudulent registration involved giving a fictitious name;
+• Giving false information to the DMV under Vehicle Code 20 VC can result in charged if your fraudulent registration involved giving a fictitious name;

 • Giving false Information to a police officer under Vehicle Code 31 VC includes verbal and written falsehoods.
 You could be charged with this crime if you are pulled over during a traffic stop, and the police check a fake registration.

-• Forging or counterfeiting a public seal under Penal Code 472 PC can be charged If your fake registration contains a counterfeit California seal.
+• Forging or counterfeiting a public seal under Penal Code 472 PC can result in charged if your fake registration contains a counterfeit California seal.

 What are the Defenses for This Crime?